The free group does not have the finite cover property: The finite cover property

 Let $n$ be a natural number with $n>r_1+\ldots+r_k$.
-By Theorem \ref{GradedEnvelope}(ii), each solution of $\phi(x,\bar{c}_n)$ factors through some graded tower in the graded Diophantine envelope for $\phi$.
-Consider the strictly solid family of morphisms and the ungraded tower that corresponds to this family.
-Since $\phi(x,\bar{c}_n)$ is finite we must have that $x$ takes finitely many values under the test sequence of the ungraded tower.
-Thus, by Theorem \ref{UniRealSort}, for each tower $\mathcal{GT}^i$ we can have at most $r_i$ solutions that factor through it, a contradiction. \end{proof}
+By Fact \ref{GradedEnvelope}(iii), each solution of $\phi(x,\bar{c}_n)$ factors through some graded tower in the Diophantine envelope of $\phi$.
+Fix a solution $b$ and consider the graded tower $\mathcal{GT}^i$ and the strictly solid family of morphisms $[s]$ that $(b,\bar{c_n})$ factor through.
+Since $\phi(x,\bar{c}_n)$ is finite we must have that $x$ takes finitely many values under the test sequence of the ungraded tower $\mathcal{GT}[s]^i$.
+Thus, by Theorem \ref{UniRealSort}, $x$ takes a unique value for each morphism of the (ungraded) tower $\mathcal{GT}[s]^i$.
+In addition, by the first bullet of Fact \ref{GradedEnvelope}(iii), it must take the value $b$.
+In particular, any solution of $\phi(x,\bar{c}_n)$ that factors through the graded tower $\mathcal{GT}^i$ and the strictly solid family of morphisms $[s]$ must take the value $b$.
+Hence, we can have at most $r_i$ solutions that factor through it, a contradiction. \end{proof}

 We continue with the sort for conjugacy classes.

 \begin{theorem} Let $\phi(x,\bar{y})$ be a first order formula over a non abelian free group $\F$.
 Then there exists $n<\omega$ such that, for any $\bar{c}\in\F$, if $\phi(x,\bar{c})$ has finitely many solutions up to conjugation, then the number of conjugacy classes $\abs{\phi(x,\bar{c})}_{E_1}$ is bounded by $n$. \end{theorem} \begin{proof} The proof is identical to the proof of Theorem \ref{RealSort}, using Theorem \ref{UniConjSort} instead of Theorem \ref{UniRealSort}. \end{proof}